Sacred Ash, Tree of Life, take me to the underworld...

-The ash tree itself might be used in May Day (Beltane) rites.
-Under the Old Irish word nin, the ash also gives its name to the letter N in the ogham alphabet.
+The ash also gives its name to the letter N in the ogham alphabet.
 Together with the oak and the thorn, the ash is part of a magical trilogy in fairy lore.
 Ash seedpods may be used in divination, and the wood has the power to ward off fairies, especially on the Isle of Man.
 In Gaelic Scotland, children were given the astringent sap of the tree as a medicine, and as a protection against witch-craft.

-Wands made from ash branches are also said to have been used for raising and directing healing energies, and to ward off enchantments.
-It has been said that ash leaves placed under the pillow before sleep would bring prophetic dreams, or ash leaves placed in containers of water would ward off illness.
+Wands made from ash branches are also said to have been used for raising and directing healing energies, and to ward off enchantments, and it has been said that ash leaves placed under the pillow before sleep would bring prophetic dreams, or ash leaves placed in containers of water would ward off illness.